-The script itself has a few areas that could be further optimization.
+The script itself has a few areas that could be further optimized.
 The sampling method does what it needs to do, but the ratios taken for each set could possibly be optimized further.
+The Random Forest algorithm could be trained on more than just two features in an attempt to reduce the number of false positives.
 The second SOM algorithm could be optimized to correctly predict more of the low-membership families.